-The State Board of Education issued a charter to Montgomery Technical Institute on September 7, 1967.
+The State Board of Education issued a charter of establishment to Montgomery Technical Institute on September 7, 1967.
 As directed by law, eight members were appointed to the Board of Trustees.
 In November 1967, administrative and teaching personnel were employed.
-Extension classes were conducted in 1967-68, and full-time curriculum students were accepted in August 1968.
+In June 1968, a building on Page Street was occupied as a temporary location of Montgomery Technical Institute.
+Extension classes were conducted in 1967-1968, Adult Basic Education and adult high school diploma programs began in October 1968, and full-time curriculum students were accepted in August 1968.
 The institution's first students were graduated in June 1969.
-Adult Basic Education and adult high school diploma programs began in October 1968.

-In June 1968, a building on Page Street in Troy was occupied as a temporary location of Montgomery Technical Institute.
 On June 3, 1971, the State Board of Education approved Montgomery Technical Institute as a charter technical institution, effective July 1971.
-In compliance with law, four additional trustees were appointed by the Governor on December 1, 1971.
-Responsibility for local control of the college was given to the Board of Trustees, including the president of the Student Government Association who serves as an ex-officio member of the Board.
+In compliance with law, four additional Trustees were appointed by the Governor on December 1, 1971.
+Responsibility for local control of the College was given to the Board of Trustees, including the President of the Student Government Association (an ex-officio member of the Board of Trustees).